-- (i) AGENDA BY MAIL Requests to mail copies of a regular agenda, and any accompanying material, shall be granted.
+(i) AGENDA BY MAIL - Requests to mail copies of a regular agenda, and any accompanying material, shall be granted.
 Such materials shall be mailed when the agenda is posted, or upon distribution to a majority of the members of the community planning group, whichever occurs first.
 A request to receive agendas and materials may be made for each calendar year and such request is valid for that entire year, but must be renewed by January 1 of the following year.
-A cost-recovery fee may be charged for the cost of providing this service. - (ii) AGENDA AT MEETING Any written documentation, prepared or provided by City staff, applicants, or planning group members that is distributed at the planning group meeting, shall be made available upon request for public inspection without delay.
+A cost-recovery fee may be charged for the cost of providing this service.

+(ii) AGENDA AT MEETING - Any written documentation, prepared or provided by City staff, applicants, or planning group members that is distributed at the planning group meeting, shall be made available upon request for public inspection without delay.
 If such material is distributed at the planning group meeting, then it shall be made available upon request at the meeting.
 If such material is prepared by someone other than City staff, applicants, or planning group members, or is received from a member of the public during public testimony on an agenda item, then the material shall be made available for public inspection at the conclusion of the meeting.
-A cost-recovery fee may be charge for the cost of reproducing any the materials requested by an individual or individuals. - (iii) MINUTES For each planning group meeting, a report of CMRSSCC member attendance and a copy of approved minutes shall be retained by the planning group, and shall be available for public inspection.
+A cost-recovery fee may be charge for the cost of reproducing any the materials requested by an individual or individuals.

+(iii) MINUTES - For each planning group meeting, a report of CMRSSCC member attendance and a copy of approved minutes shall be retained by the planning group, and shall be available for public inspection.
+A copy of the draft minutes should be made available for public inspection as soon as possible but no later than the group's next regularly scheduled meeting.
 The minutes of each planning group meeting shall include the votes taken on each action item and reflect the names for, against and abstaining when the vote is not unanimous.
 Recusals shall also be recorded.
 Minutes should record speakers and public testimony, and whether each project applicant (whose project was subject to planning group action) appeared before the planning group.
 If an applicant did not appear before the planning group then the meeting minutes must indicate the date when and type of notification (e.g. electronic, telephonic, facsimile) provided to the applicant requesting his or her appearance at the planning group meeting.
 A copy of the approved minutes shall be submitted to the City within 14 days after approval by the planning group.